 In addition, Hewett is an expert in emergency management, holding 22 federal certifications from the U.S. Department of Homeland Security and the Federal Emergency Management Agency, and also holds specialty certifications in Crisis Preparedness & Prevention, Weapons of Mass Destruction, Hospitals Emergency Management, and Forensic Epidemiology from West Virginia University.
 Hewett also studies healthcare systems and is certified by the Institute of Healthcare Improvement in Healthcare Leadership, Patient Safety, and Healthcare Quality Improvement.
 He is a Fellow of the Academy for Healthcare Management, a Member of the American College of Healthcare Executives, and a Member of the American Health Lawyers Association in its Business Law & Governance Practice Group.
 In 2015, Hewett was named a Margaret E. Mahoney Fellow of the New York Academy of Medicine.

-For his work on improving public health and education, Hewett was awarded The President's Volunteer Service Award - Gold by President George W. Bush in 2008, was honored as a UnitedHealth scholar in 2009, given the New York Guard Coin for Outstanding Performance by the Command Sergeant Major in 2010, named keynote speaker in Congress on healthcare reform in 2009 and on infectious disease prevention in 2011, awarded Special Congressional Recognition by the United States Congress in 2014, profiled as one of the 10 Influential Asian Americans in the United States by Wells Fargo and World Journal in 2015, and received both the Citation for Exemplary Healthcare Leadership from the New York City Council and the Citation for Outstanding Community Health Efforts from the New York State Assembly in 2016, among other honors.
+For his work on improving public health and education, Hewett was awarded The President's Volunteer Service Award - Gold by President George W. Bush in 2008, was honored as a UnitedHealth scholar in 2009, given the New York Guard Coin for Outstanding Performance by the Command Sergeant Major in 2010, named keynote speaker in Congress on healthcare reform in 2009 and on infectious disease prevention in 2011, awarded Special Congressional Recognition by the United States Congress in 2014, profiled as one of the 10 Influential Asian Americans in the United States by Wells Fargo and World Journal in 2015, and received both the Citation for Exemplary Healthcare Leadership from the New York City Council and the Citation for Outstanding Community Health Efforts from the New York State Assembly in 2016, and had a video feature produced about his work by APIA Scholars which premiered in 2018 at the Ronald Reagan Federal Building in Washington, D.C., among other honors.